advancedresearch/the_century_of_satire/applying-joker-calculus-to-modern-christian-interpretation.md

 [*] In Joker Calculus, `0 (?1, 0)` means `(?1, 0)` seen from the perspective of `0`.

-[**] This difference can be thought of as Kirkegaard's repetition in sense of Deleuze's "Difference and Repetition".
+[**] This difference can be thought of as Kierkegaard's repetition in sense of Deleuze's "Difference and Repetition".

 Now, you might think that this `0 (?1, 0)` bias is a simplification, because it only treats the interpretation along the basic dualities of natural vs supernatural.